allegroai/clearml-server/README.md

         }
     }

-#### Non-responsive experiments watchdog
+To apply the `apiserver.conf` changes, you must restart the *trains-apiserver* (docker) (see [Restarting trains-server](#restart-server)).

+### Configuring the Non-Responsive Experiments Watchdog Thresholds

-This watchdog monitors experiments that were not updated for a given period of time, and marks them as `stopped`.
-The watchdog is always active.
+The non-responsive experiment watchdog monitors experiments that were not updated for a given period of time, and marks them as `aborted`.
+The watchdog is always active with a default of 7200 seconds (2 hours).

 To change the watchdog's timeouts, place a `services.conf` file under `/opt/trains/config`, containing for example: